-Another problem is subjectivity associated with defining project success.
-It is realistic to envision scenarios where the project is completed late, over-budget, and to poor quality standards yet the delivering organization scrapes out a minimal profit (or maybe not) and calls the whole ordeal a success.
+Another problem is the subjectivity associated with defining project success.
+It is realistic to envision scenarios where the project is completed late, over budget, and to poor quality standards yet the delivering organization scrapes out a minimal profit (or maybe not) and calls the whole ordeal a success.
 The client might agree, probably out of sheer relief.

 Global research figures from the PMI Pulse of the Profession 2018 Research Highlights by Industry and Region reveal an interesting view of the matter.
 Consider these project performance totals gathered from organizations across a variety of industries* worldwide:

 - Percentage of projects meeting goals and business intent: 69%

 - Percentage of projects completed on time: 52%

 - Percentage of projects completed within budget: 57%

 *(Sectors: Government, Construction, Energy, Financial Services, Healthcare, IT, Manufacturing, Telecom)

 While nearly 70% of projects are adjudged successful on a practical basis, significantly fewer came in on time and budget.
 Project managers and their teams, and likely more than a few clients as well, may not view this as a success.
 And a 15% failure rate leaves another 16% of projects in some limbo between success and failure.
 It is a confusing picture.

 What Makes the Difference Between Project Success and Failure?

 It is also a challenge to pin down the exact reasons for success or failure.
 Going back to the PMI research, and accepting that running over time and budget does not necessarily mean failure, the most frequently reported cause of project failure was change in organizational priorities.